-Correlation Between the Three Products
+810 Correlation Between the Three Products

 To estimate the error in our product, the triple collocation (TC) method is employed.
 Initial implementation of Eq.
 (5) resulted in negative variances, which suggested at least two of the datasets were actually correlated, thereby disregarding one of the key assumptions of the ETC method.
 To identify which datasets were correlated, three bivariate density (i.e., joint probability) plots in their residual space are generated where two products are compared each time while the third dataset acts as an anchor (common difference) at all of the matchup locations (Fig. A1).
-With NOW-23 data as the anchor, the R^2 between ERA5 and NOAAOffshoreWindProfiles-USA is ~ 0.006 while with ERA5 as anchor, the R^2 between NOAAOffshoreWindProfiles-USA and NOW-23 is ~ 0.113 .
-When NOAAOffshoreWindProfiles-USA is the anchor, ERA5 and NOW-23 show a very high correlation ($R^2 \approx 0.62$, Pearson correlation coefficient value of ~ 0.8 , and p-value of 0.0).
-Therefore, it is evident that NOAAOffshoreWindProfiles-USA is independent from the other two datasets, despite using T from ERA5 as one of the inputs.
+With NOW-23 data as the anchor, the R between ERA5 and NOAAOffshoreWindProfiles-USA is ~0.006 while with ERA5 as anchor, the R between NOAAOffshoreWindProfiles-USA and NOW-23 is ~0.113.
+When NOAAOffshoreWindProfiles-USA is the anchor, ERA5 and NOW-23 show a very high correlation (R ≈ 0.62, Pearson correlation coefficient value of ~0.8, and p-value of 0.0).
+Therefore, it is evident that NOAAOffshoreWindProfiles-USA is located at some of the inputs.
 On the other hand, ERA5 and NOW-23 are highly correlated.
-This is likely because the WRF model used to develop the NOW-23 product is initialized and forced at the boundaries with ERA5 data (Rybchuk et al., 2021; Drax1 et al., 2021; Drax1 et al., 2015).
+This is likely because the WRF model used to develop the NOW-23 product is initialized and forced at the boundaries with ERA5 data (Rybchuk et al., 2021; Draxl et al., 2015).

 Figure A1: Comparisons in the residual space between a) ERA5 and NOAAOffshoreWindProfiles-USA, b) NOAAOffshoreWindProfiles-USA and NOW-23, and c) ERA5 and NOW-23 where the third dataset in each case is used to anchor (i.e., common difference) the two datasets being compared (all in m s-1).
-Each 0.5×0.5 m s-1 bin is colored by the number of matchups in that bin.
+Each $0.5 \times 0.5$ m s-1 bin is colored by the number of matchups in that bin.
 The solid line represents the linear regression fit and the dashed line is the 1:1 line.